jeyakatsa/ethereum-smart-contract-java-abstraction/r&d-files/Java-Compiler-R&D.md

 How to compile Java Smart-Contracts into EVM bytecode

 #### Hypothesis:
 1. Build a Compile Script within the Java Abstraction Project.
+Essentially, have to "deconstruct an engine in order to reconstruct it into one capable of running on the EVM".

 # Findings: